-2023 £'000 2022 £'000
+2024 £'000 2023 £'000

-One to five years 35 5
+One to five years 41 35

-Total 35 5
+Total 41 35

-Operating lease payments represent rentals payable by the Company for certain properties.
+Operating lease payments represent rentals payable by the Company for certain data centre and network services.

 11 Related party transactions

 The Company has taken advantage of the exemption available under FRS 102 'Related Party Disclosures' from disclosing transactions between the Company and its wholly owned subsidiary undertaking as these have been eliminated on consolidation of these financial statements.